wp-plugins/wpbp-video-chat/readme.txt

 = 1.3.6 =
 * When you now click the share button within chat it'll display your correct link, just copy it then paste on your social networks.

+= 1.5.1 =
+* Removal of account due to TinyChat disabling it from being used unless logged in to their domain.

 == Social Sites ==

 * Website - https://www.ruddernation.com